 As McCauley outlined the killing, Lloyd's family members cried and held each other, and two were so overcome that they had to leave the courtroom.

-The Patriots said in a written statement after Hernandez's arrest but before the murder charge was announced
+The Patriots said in a written statement after Hernandez's arrest but before the murder charge was announced that cutting

 Hernandez was "the right thing to do."

 "Words cannot express the disappointment we feel knowing that one of our players was arrested as a result of this investigation," it said.